 Head of Research

 Simon Migliano leads our research and investigations into VPN safety and digital privacy.
+Utilizing these findings, he produces in-depth VPN reviews and expert guidance on online safety.

 Digital Rights Lead

-Samuel Woodhams leads our research on censorship, surveillance and internet freedom to help defend internet freedoms around the world.
+Samuel Woodhams leads our research on censorship, surveillance, and internet freedom to help defend internet freedoms around the world.

 His research has been featured by the BBC, Washington Post, Financial Times, and The Guardian.